Special Event Planning Internship

 To apply, please email your resume and a cover letter explaining your interest in the position and Red Hen to: jobs[at]redhen.org

-Make sure to include “Design Internship” in your subject line.
+Make sure to include “Special Event Internship” in your subject line.
 Only PDF and .doc/.docx files will be considered.

 Interested candidates should submit their materials and applications by the following dates: